-The principal facilities owned by the Company in the United States are: (i) the administrative offices and manufacturing plants of its carbon black operations in Louisiana, Massachusetts, Texas and West Virginia (comprising approximately 84,800 square yards); (ii) its research and development facilities in Illinois, Massachusetts, Pennsylvania and Texas and its applications development facility in Georgia (comprising approximately 24,700 square yards); (iii) administrative offices and manufacturing plants of its Cab-O-Sil and Cabot Performance Materials business units in Illinois and Pennsylvania (comprising approximately 56,400 square yards); and (iv) its LNG terminalling and storage facility in Massachusetts (comprising approximately 3,250 square yards).
+The principal facilities owned by the Company in the United States are: (i) the administrative offices and manufacturing plants of its carbon black operations in Louisiana, Massachusetts, Texas and West Virginia (comprising approximately 90,400 square yards); (ii) its research and development facilities in Illinois, Massachusetts, Pennsylvania and Texas and its applications development facility in Georgia (comprising approximately 24,700 square yards); (iii) administrative offices and manufacturing plants of its Cab-0-Sil, Microelectronics Materials Division and Cabot Performance Materials business units in Illinois and Pennsylvania (comprising approximately 56,400 square yards); and (iv) its LNG terminalling and storage facility in Massachusetts (comprising approximately 3,200 square yards).
 Portions of plants in Louisiana referred to above are constructed on long-term ground leases.

-The Company's principal foreign facilities are owned by subsidiaries and together they comprise approximately 433,600 square yards of manufacturing facilities, 3,900 square yards of research and development facilities, and 63,500 square yards of administrative facilities.
+The Company's principal foreign facilities are owned by subsidiaries and together they comprise approximately 670,700 square yards of manufacturing facilities, 4,300 square yards of research and development facilities, and 94,600 square yards of administrative facilities.
+Portions of the facilities in the Czech Republic, India and Indonesia are located on leased land.

-The principal facilities leased by the Company in the United States are its corporate headquarters and the administrative offices of the LNG companies in Boston, Massachusetts, the carbon black operations in Georgia and the administrative offices of the Cabot Performance Materials business in Pennsylvania (comprising approximately 17,900 square yards).
+The principal facilities leased by the Company in the United States are its corporate headquarters in Boston, Massachusetts, the carbon black administrative offices in Georgia and the administrative offices of the Cabot Performance Materials business in Pennsylvania (comprising approximately 16,200 square vards).

-The principal facilities leased by subsidiaries in locations outside of the United States are the administrative offices and manufacturing facilities of the carbon black operations in France and Spain and the Plastics business in Belgium as well as the leasehold interests of the Cabot Performance Materials business in Canada (comprising approximately 89,000 square yards).
+The principal facilities leased by subsidiaries in locations outside of the United States are administrative offices and manufacturing facilities of the Cab-O-Sil business in Wales and the Plastics business in Belgium and administrative offices and manufacturing and research and development facilities of the carbon black operations in France, Malaysia and Spain, as well as certain leasehold interests in Canada (collectively comprising approximately 109,800 square yards).

-The Company's administrative offices are generally suitable and adequate for their intended purposes, except that additional administrative offices are planned at the Company's research and development facility in Billerica, Massachusetts.
-Existing manufacturing facilities of the Company are not sufficient to meet the Company's increased requirements for the future and are being supplemented by additional production facilities in several locations in the U.S. and outside the U.S. A new plant to produce fumed silica is planned to be constructed in Midland, Michigan; projects to expand carbon black production capacity are being undertaken in North America, South America and Indonesia; a slurry manufacturing facility, together with laboratory space, is under construction in Aurora, Illinois; projects to expand tantalum powder and wire capacity are being undertaken in Boyertown, Pennsylvania; and a cesium formate plant is planned for Manitoba, Canada.
+The Company's administrative offices are generally suitable and adequate for their intended purposes.
+Existing manufacturing facilities of the Company are not sufficient to meet the Company's increased requirements for the future and are being supplemented by additional production facilities in several locations in the U.S. and outside the U.S. A new plant to produce fumed silica is planned to be constructed in Midland, Michigan; projects to expand carbon black production capacity are being undertaken in North America, South America and Indonesia; projects to expand tantalum powder and wire capacity are planned in Boyertown, Pennsylvania; and a cesium brine plant is under construction in Manitoba, Canada.
+The cesium brine plant is scheduled for completion in March of 1997.